-Open to all Australians, Rest is among the largest profit-to-member industry superannuation funds with around 1.8 million members and \$66 billion in funds under management.1
+Open to all Australians, Rest is among the largest profit-to-member industry superannuation funds by membership with around 1.9 million members and \$65.6 billion in funds under management.1

 Our members are diverse.
-Our members come from all corners of the country - in capital cities. regional centres and small country towns and include:
+Our members come from all corners of the country - in capital cities, regional centres and small country towns - and include:

-- teenagers working their first jobs to retirees in their 90s: - members who work part time or casually while supporting their families; - members who've invested their superannuation with Rest throughout their working lives. - members who work for around 125,000 employers across the country1 - on shopfloors, in distribution centres, warehouses and head offices.
+- teenagers working their first jobs to retirees in their 90s; - members who work part time or casually while supporting their families; - members who've invested their superannuation with Rest throughout their working lives; - members who work for many thousands of employers on shopfloors, in distribution centres, warehouses and head offices around the country.